 Businesses and corporations need interpreting and translation services so understanding the difference is very important.

 Do you know the difference between a certified and qualified interpreter?
-Unfortunately, many businesses are not aware of specific qualification requirements or contracting laws.
+Unfortunately, many businesses are not aware of this difference, nor the specific qualification requirements.
 As a matter of fact, they don’t even know the difference between an interpreter or a translator.

 As an agency owner, it is your responsibility to educate the client so they understand the difference.

-Unfortunately, there’s many interpreting agencies that do not the rules, guidelines when contracting an interpreter let alone being able to educate the client.
+Unfortunately, there are many interpreting agencies that don’t even know the rules, guidelines when contracting an interpreter let alone being able to educate the client.

-You see many clients are under the impression that ALL interpreters are CERTIFIED and that ALL interpreters are capable of handling ALL types of assignments.
-And that is so far from the truth!
+Many clients are under the impression that ALL interpreters are CERTIFIED and that ALL interpreters are capable of handling ALL types of assignments.
+And unfortunately, that is so far from the truth!

-When I was operating as an Agency I had established a contract process with characterization for these terms that correlate directly with a definition given by the U.S. Bureau of Labor and Statistics.
+When I was operating as an Agency I had to establish a contracting process with characterization for these terms that correlate directly with a definition given by the U.S. Bureau of Labor and Statistics.

 Do you know the difference between certified and qualified Interpreters?

-Certified interpreter is a person who has passed the California Court Interpreter Certification Examination and who have fulfilled the corresponding Judicial Council requirements.
+A certified interpreter is a person who has passed the California Court Interpreter Certification Examination and who has fulfilled the corresponding Judicial Council requirements.

 The state personnel board also provides a certification test for medical and administrative hearing interpreters for California.

-Qualified interpreter is a person who is not a certified interpreter but speaks the language to be translated into fluently and speaks 2 or more languages fluently and that poses a minimum of 2 years of experience.
+A qualified interpreter is a person who is not a certified interpreter but speaks the language to be interpreted fluently and speaks 2 or more languages fluently and that poses a minimum of 2 years of experience.